 Bring your skills and resources to support local communities

-Engage in your communities and connect with a local community group to offer technical support or scientific assistance.
+Engage your community and connect with a local community group to offer technical support or scientific assistance.
 Listen to community needs and help connect them with the right scientific resources or expertise they need to advocate for themselves.

 - Host an online public education event with community groups